metal-stack/metalctl/docs/metalctl_switch_delete.md

 ### Options

 ```
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.

                                 Example:
                                 $ metalctl switch describe switch-1 -o yaml > switch.yaml
                                 $ vi switch.yaml
                                 $ # either via stdin
                                 $ cat switch.yaml | metalctl switch delete <id> -f -
                                 $ # or via file
                                 $ metalctl switch delete <id> -f switch.yaml

                                 the file can also contain multiple documents and perform a bulk operation.

-      --force         skips security prompt for bulk operations
   -h, --help                    help for delete
+      --skip-security-prompts   skips security prompt for bulk operations
       --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
 ```

 ### Options inherited from parent commands